 You might be looking into a new monitor and haven’t been able to decide whether the leap to a 1440p (2560 x 1440) monitor or a 4k (3840 x 2160) monitor is worth it.
-In order to find out, a bit of number crunching and two very important monitor aspects need to be known.
+A bit of number crunching and two fundamental monitor aspects need to be known to find out.

 Let’s Talk About Resolution

-A monitor’s resolution and pixel density have a big role in how good image quality will be – panel type, contrast ratio, backlight bleeding, brightness, and etc put aside.
+A monitor’s resolution and pixel density have a significant role in how good image quality will be – panel type, contrast ratio, backlight bleeding, brightness, etc., put aside.
 The resolution of a monitor is simply how many pixels there are and at what ratio.
-A 1920 x 1080 resolution, for example, has a width of 1920 pixels and height of 1080 pixels.
-Multiplying the two gives the total pixel count which in this case is 2,073,600 pixels.
+A 1920 x 1080 resolution, for example, has a width of 1920 pixels and a height of 1080 pixels.
+Multiplying the two gives the total pixel count, which in this case is 2,073,600 pixels.

-The greater the resolution then the greater the number of pixels and as a result the greater the detail and image quality.
-The drawback to this, for gamers at least, is the hit in frame rate performance because of the extra pixels that need to be rendered by their graphics card.
+The greater the resolution is, the greater the number of pixels, and as a result, the greater the detail and image quality.
+The drawback to this, for gamers, is the hit in frame rate performance because of the extra pixels that need to be rendered by their graphics card.

 The most common resolutions out there are: